 Below, we’re looking at the best 60 cm cookers available in the UK.
 We have cookers for all budgets, and for those that love features that speed up cooking, and for those that just want a simple cooker.

 We also have a guide to choosing the right cooker for your home too.
-But first, here are the best cookers in the UK in 2021.
+But first, here are the best cookers in the UK.

 The Best 60 cm Electric Cookers in the UK

 1. Beko KTC611K 60cm Electric Cooker with Ceramic Hob

 This Beko 60 cm cooker has a 69-litre capacity, making it perfect for a large family.
 It also has a really sleek, black design, which would be ideal for a modern family home.

 The main oven is also fan assisted, which speeds up cooking and ensures that every shelf gets the same amount of heat.

 The ceramic hob features a Rapidlite zone, which speeds up boiling veg and pasta too.
 So, this cooker is great for a busy family home that needs to cook meals quickly.

 A lot of users of this cooker are very impressed with the build quality.
 They also love the Rapidlite hob ring, which makes cooking extremely fast.
 This hob ring is designed for boiling water quickly, though, so don’t be tempted to fry steaks or something on it; they will likely burn!

 Overall, this Beko has some really good features that make it a great addition to your kitchen!